Update (November 6, 2019): The Sukkur-Multan M-5 project has been formally inaugurated on November 5, 2019 in the 9th meeting of the Joint

 M-5 Motorway bringing economic benefits to residents

 This news is great in boosting the economic activity especially for residents of Lahore and Sindh.
 The M-5 is said to be the first-ever motorway where service lanes have been constructed on both sides of the road.
-This will create far-reaching impact
+This will create far-reaching impact especially for the farmers.
+The hard-working farmers will be provided with the advantage and facility to grow their crops on either side of the road.
+Once the crops are ready to sell they can then quickly send them to the main market through the newly launched Sukkur-Multan Motorway.

 The project has also played a significant role in the progress and development of Southern Punjab, especially in terms of job opportunities.
-As per the details published in a local daily, the Sukkur-Multan Motorway created around 29,000 job opportunities, 97% of which was awarded to
+As per the details published in a local daily, the Sukkur-Multan Motorway created around 29,000 job opportunities, 97% of which was awarded to Pakistani workers.

 The Deputy General Manager of China Estate Construction, named Dung Zhao Ji, claims the motorway would offer even more economic opportunities to local residents in the future.
 Moreover, construction materials used to build the road were also purchased from the local markets.
 The motorway will also generate revenue in the form of taxes.